HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 When these resources are not present in the FHIR server, the Radiation Dose Summary Producer can take the responsibility on alimenting the FHIR server with these resources, by creating them from the RDSRs and images collected from modalities.

+The FHIR Server is a logical actor which could be part of an EMR related to the patient care.
+Also, it can be part of the Dose Management System, used to expose radiation summary to third party consumers.

 The FHIR server can implement the following CapabilityStatements:
 * [FHIRServer-RDSP](CapabilityStatement-FHIRServer-RDSP.html) - Requirements for FHIR server interacting with RDSP actor
 * [FHIRServer-RDSC](CapabilityStatement-FHIRServer-RDSC.html) -  Requirements for FHIR server interacting with RDSC actor